-Hiroki is at the opposite end of the spectrum from Sakana.
-It’s somewhere to save for a big date, like a Valentine’s Day dinner or National Fruitcake Toss Day (it’s real, look it up).
+Hiroki is somewhere to save for a big date, like a Valentine’s Day dinner or National Fruitcake Toss Day (it’s real, look it up).
 This omakase-only spot consists of one small, dark room where you’ll get all 20-or-so courses piece-by-piece straight from the sushi chef.
-At $135 per person, it’s one of the most expensive meals in the city, but everything - from soy-marinated wagyu steak to thinly-cut raw fish, makes it overwhelmingly worth it.
+At $135 per person, it’s one of the most expensive meals in the city, but everything from the soy-marinated wagyu steak to thinly-cut raw fish makes it overwhelmingly worth it.

 Depending on the time of year, Noord is good for a few different situations.
 When it’s warm, they open up the large windows in the front, which gives this Dutch cafe and BYO a nice airy quality to it.
 And when it’s cold, it’s a great place to eat dishes reserved for months when you’re trying to stay warm, like fried pork croquettes and shellfish stew.
 It’s always pretty busy, but just grab a cocktail next-door at ITV while you wait.